Abhaycl/static/documentation/EC2Creation.md

     <img src ="./images/EC2Creation1.jpg" />
 </p>

-## Prerequisite
+### Prerequisite

-1. You should have an AWS account.
+1. Create an AWS account.
-2. Crear un usuario administrador IAM y un usuario normal IAM.
+2. Create an IAM administrator user and a normal IAM user.
-3. Crear un rol con permisos de administrador.
+3. Create a role with administrator permissions.
-4. Crear un par de claves.
+4. Create a key pair.
-5. Crear la VPC por defecto.
+5. Create the default VPC.

-## Go to the EC2 Dashboard
+#### Go to the EC2 Dashboard

 1. Log in to your AWS account, and go to the AWS Management Console.
 Select the EC2 service.